 - Resource (Gs)

-Be sure to check out our complete list of NIH activity codes subject to the DMS Policy as well as your Funding Opportunity Announcement to determine if the DMS Policy applies to your application.
+Be sure to check out our complete list of NIH activity codes subject to the DMS Policy as well as your funding opportunity to determine if the DMS Policy applies to your application.

 Policy Effective Date

 The effective date for the DMS Policy is January 25, 2023.
 Specifically, the policy applies to:

 - Competing grant applications that are submitted to NIH for January 25, 2023 and subsequent receipt dates.